siccar/deploy_azure/README.md

 * Azure Virtual Machines for Deployment
 * Azure Disk Encryption for Volume encryption

+#### State Stores

+DAPR Uses component configurtion to plugin various service provides such as the Pub Sub and State.
+Several services have state stores.
+The Default is to use the MongoDB database, this hoever requires you create the following via the Web UI

+     New Database _DAPR_
+     New Collections in db _blueprintstore_
+                           _registerstore_
+                           _walletstore_

+The MongoDB Connectionstring current needs to added manually;

 #### Ensure configuration of the MySQL store

 Setting the wallet service SQL store.
 Get the connection string from the Azure portal but is in the form: